TiansiGu/Packer-Terraform/README.md

 ```
 % chmod 400 ami-key-pair.pem
 ```
-Note: It is not recommended to change the path of the private key file, because packer config file use the specific location for image creation.
-If you move it, be sure to update the path in aws-ami-docker.json at the same time.
+Note: It is not recommended to change the path of the private key file.
+If you move it, be sure to update the path in all related files at the same time.

 Create two AMIs, one for **Amazon Linux** and another for **Ubuntu** with **docker** and **ssh public key** set up:
 ```